bodrick/awesome/TOPICS.md

 *   [wealthsimple/llm-gateway](https://github.com/wealthsimple/llm-gateway) - Gateway for secure & reliable communications with OpenAI and other LLM providers
 *   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀 专为LLM设计的转发服务 ·  一键部署你的专属AI代理  · An efficient forwarding service designed for LLMs. · Deploy your exclusive AI agent with one click · LLM Proxy
-*   [llmonitor/llmonitor](https://github.com/llmonitor/llmonitor) - Observability for AI apps and agent
+*   [llmonitor/llmonitor](https://github.com/llmonitor/llmonitor) - Observability & analytics for AI apps and agents.
 *   [deiucanta/chatpad](https://github.com/deiucanta/chatpad) - Not just another ChatGPT user-interface!
 *   [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.